By Lauren Chew

 Food security is a critical aspect of building resilience among Orang Asli communities.
 With the success of the pilot farm plots, GPF Malaysia is determined to reach out to other Orang Asli families to start their own vegetable farms.
-This is part of a new initiative called The OA Eco Farm, funded by Yayasan Hasanah.
+This is part of a new initiative called The OA Eco Farm, funded by Yayasan Hasanah and the Ministry of Finance Malaysia.
 GPF Malaysia is partnering with Langit Collective, which will be providing trainings on regenerative farming to the Orang Asli families.

 We hope that every Orang Asli family can grow and sustain their own vegetable garden that provides them with adequate food and nutrition for many years to come.